mshockwave/portfolio/content/blog/llvm-codegen-legalization.md

 The type legalizer has a pre-defined sequence to perform for each of these legalization actions, so a target doesn't really have to specify how to actually do the legalization in this part.

 An important takeaway from type legalization is that it looks at every single value appears in the program, checks its type and tries legalizing it if needed.
 It doesn't care what **operation** the value came from.
-In other words, the concept of legal type in this phase is _global_ and indepdent from individual operations.
+In other words, the concept of legal type in this phase is _global_ and independent from individual operations.
 This is different from what we're going to see in legalizing operation in the next section, where individual operation has different interpretations of its own legality.

 ### Legalizing operations
 A SelectionDAG is generated from a single basic block of the source LLVM IR.
 Each instruction in the basic block is basically translated into a single SelectionDAG node[^5] called `SDNode`, representing an operation like `t16: i32 = add t2, Constant:i32<5>` we've seen previously.
 Initially, each SDNode has a **generic**, target-independent opcode.
 In a (heavily) hand-waving analogy, a SDNode in this stage is basically an one-to-one translation from its LLVM instruction which is equally target-independent.